-Figure 5.
+340 Figure 5.
 Deglaciation of the Sawatch Range compared to other climate proxies.
-From top to bottom: atmospheric CO2 concentrations (Bereiter et al., 2015); global and Southern Hemisphere temperature stacks (Shakun et al., 2012); synthesized Greenland temperature from ice cores (Buizert et al., 2014); lake level reconstructions of Lake Bonneville (LB; black dashed line) and Lake Lahontan (LL; gray dashed line) from Reheis et al. (2014); normalized BACON plots from Lake Creek (LC; orange), Clear Creek (CC; green), and Pine Creek valleys (PC; blue).
-Vertical lines correspond to the onset of CO2 rise beginning ~ 18 ka and the Heinrich Stadial 1-Bølling transition at 14.7 ka.
+From top to bottom: Atmospheric 345 CO2 concentrations (Bereiter et al., 2015); Global and Southern Hemisphere temperature stacks (Shakun et al., 2012); Synthesized 350 Greenland temperature from ice cores (Buizert et al., 2014); Lake Level reconstructions of Lake 355 Bonneville (LB; black dashed line) and Lake Lahontan (LL; gray dashed line) from Reheis et al. (2014); Normalized BACON plots from Lake 360 Creek (LC; orange), Clear Creek (CC; green) and Pine Creek valleys (PC; blue).
+Vertical lines correspond to the onset 365 of CO2 rise beginning ~18 ka and the Heinrich Stadial 1/Bølling transition at 14.7 ka.

+Furthermore, the

-Ice core records - among other records - reveal a complex pattern of abrupt warming and cooling events that occurred in the North Atlantic region during the last deglaciation (Fig. 5; Buizert et al., 2014).
-Despite rising CO2 concentrations beginning ~ 18 ka, North Atlantic records reveal that cold conditions persisted until 14.7 ka, known as Heinrich Stadial 1 (HS-1).
-Following these sustained cold conditions, an abrupt transition to warmer conditions is marked by the HS-1-Bølling boundary at 14.7 ka (Buizert et al., 2014).
-We find that deglaciation at some locations in the southern Rocky Mountains encompasses the HS-1-Bølling transition.
-Furthermore, the relatively rapid and short-lived nature of retreat for glaciers in the Sawatch Range - and some others across the southern Rocky Mountains - appears to be more consistent with the abrupt manner of warming observed in the North Atlantic.
-However, glaciers were already retreating prior to the abrupt HS-1-Bølling transition at \sim 14.7 ka.
+relatively rapid and shortlived nature of retreat for

+glaciers in the Sawatch

+Range - and some others

+across the southern

+Rocky Mountains - appears to be more consistent with the abrupt manner of warming observed in the North Atlantic.
+However, glaciers were already retreating prior to the abrupt HS-1/Bølling transition at ~14.7 ka.
 Therefore, it is difficult to argue that North Atlantic warming alone forced glacier retreat in the southern Rocky Mountains.

 In addition to the alpine glaciers that existed in the mountainous regions of the western US during the late Pleistocene, large pluvial lakes such as Lake Lahontan and Lake Bonneville existed across the Great Basin (Fig. 1; Gilbert, 1890; Russell, 1885; Orme, 2008).
 These lakes could have been sustained by increased precipitation delivery to the southwestern US (e.g., Munroe and Laabs, 2013; Oster et al., 2015; Lora and Ibarra, 2019) or were maintained simply by colder temperatures persisting throughout the region (e.g., Benson et al., 2013).
 Recent syntheses of past Great Basin lake levels reveal that Lahontan and Bonneville lakes resided at relative high stands between 15.5 and 14.5 ka (Benson et al., 2013; Reheis et al., 2014; Oviatt, 2015).
-After this time, each lake experienced notable declines in lake level (Fig. 5), which could have been the result of reduced precipitation due to rearranging storm tracks, warming temperature, or a combination of both (Benson et al., 2013; Oster et al., 2015; Lora and Ibarra, 2019).
+After this time, each lake experienced notable declines in lake level (Fig. 5), which could have been the result of reduced precipitation due to re-arranging storm tracks, warming temperature or a combination of both (Benson et al., 2013; Oster et al., 2015; Lora and Ibarra, 2019).

-Recent modeling efforts have highlighted how North American ice sheets likely influenced atmospheric circulation and regional climate throughout the Pleistocene (COHMAP members, 1988; Löfverström et al., 2014; Liakka and Lofverstrom, 2018; Lora and Ibarra, 2019).
-Specifically, there appears to have been a drastic shift in climatologies over the western US when the Cordilleran (CIS) and Laurentide (LIS) ice sheets separated (Lofverstrom et al., 2014; Lora et al., 2016; Tulenko et al., 2020).
+Recent modeling efforts have highlighted how North American ice sheets likely influenced atmospheric circulation and regional climate throughout the Pleistocene (COHMAP members, 1985; Lofverstrom et al., 2014; Liakka and Lofverstrom, 2018; Lora and Ibarra, 2019).
+Specifically, there appears to have been drastic shift in climatologies over the western US when the Cordilleran (CIS) and Laurentide (LIS) ice sheets separated (Lofverstrom et al., 2014; Lora et al., 2016; Tulenko et al., 2020).
 For example, during the last deglaciation, once the CIS and LIS separated, some model results suggest the western US became warmer and drier (Lora et al., 2016).
-The latest synthesis of the last deglaciation of the major North American ice sheets suggests that the separation occurred between 16 and 15 ka (Dalton et al., 2020).
+The latest synthesis of the last deglaciation of the major North American ice sheets suggests the separation occurred between 16 and 15 ka (Dalton et al., 2020).
 Thus, it is possible that the saddle collapse and separation of the CIS and LIS and resulting atmospheric reorganization may have led to both drastic pluvial lake level reductions and the rapid deglaciation of some glaciers in the southern Rocky Mountains.